 The accompanying Condensed Consolidated Financial Statements have been prepared assuming that the Company will continue as a going concern.
-The Company's ability to continue as a going concern is contingent upon the Company's ability to restructure its balance sheet with the various creditor parties; there can be no assurance that these efforts will results in any such agreement.
 The accompanying consolidated financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.